ygimenez/Pagination-Utils/README.md

 ## How do I paginate?

-It's as easier than it seems, all you just need to do is create a `Page` object containing the type of the content and the `Message`/`MessageEmbed` object that you just created.
+It's easier than it seems, all you need to do is create a `Page` object containing the type of the content and the `Message`/`MessageEmbed` object that you just created.

 Example: